power of judgments

 Eviction judgments can be a powerful tool that dramatically increases the odds of a creditor collecting on the debt.
 A typical judgment will order the debtor to pay the amount awarded to the creditor, attorneys’ fees, court costs, and interest until paid in full.
 The Justice court jurisdictional limit is $10,000 (see A.R.S.
 22-201), plus court costs (see Rule 139(d)) and attorneys’ fees (see Rule 139(d)).

-An eviction judgment is basically a court order requiring the tenant to pay the landlord the sum of these damages.
 After making a written demand for the awarded damages most people will not voluntarily pay.
-However, this is where the judgment itself can help an Arizona landlord recover their money.
+However, this is where the judgment itself can help an Arizona creditor recover their money.

 When a landlord obtains a judgment against someone, many people think it automatically go on their “record”, or credit report, but this isn’t always the case.
 The eviction judgment is a matter of public record, but the only way to guarantee that a judgment will show up on a credit report is to record the judgment with the relevant Arizona county.
 The eviction judgment will stay recorded until the debt is paid, it expires, or the debtor files bankruptcy.

 A judgment will remain on the credit report until it is paid, or for as long as the judgment is valid.
-In Arizona, judgments are automatically valid for 10 years.
-However, a credit can renew the judgment which will extend it’s life for another 5 years.
-If the debt is paid in full then the creditor must file a satisfaction of judgment with the county to demonstrate that he debt has been paid in full.
+In Arizona, judgments are automatically valid for 10 years but can be renewed for another 10 years and another 10 years, etc. If the debt is paid in full, then the creditor must file a satisfaction of judgment with the county to demonstrate that the debt has been paid in full.

-In summary, here are the main things to know when recording a judgment with an Arizona county.
+In summary, here are the main things to know when recording a judgment with the proper Arizona county.

 - The only way to ensure a judgment shows up on a credit report is to record it with the appropriate county recorder’s office.

-- If not paid, the judgment will remain valid for 5 years, and possible an additional 5 years if it is renewed.
+- If not paid, the judgment will remain valid for 10 years, and an additional 10 years if it is renewed.

-It is a common misconception that eviction judgments automatically appear on a former tenant’s credit report.
-However, this is not the case.
+It is a common misconception that judgments automatically appear on a debtor’s credit report.
+However, this is not always the case.
 The judgment is a public record, and a diligent background checker will find it, but the only way to ensure the judgment appears on someone’s credit report is to record it with the county.
-Once this happens, it will appear on their credit report as a monetary judgment, but there won’t be any indication that it was also an eviction judgment.
+Once this happens, it will appear on their credit report as a monetary judgment.

 Ideally, a background check will reveal the eviction judgment even without it being recorded with the county.
 If you are a landlord, you should always perform background checks on prospective tenants.